David-The-Programmer/dotfiles/zsh/README.md

 git clone https://github.com/zsh-users/zsh-syntax-highlighting.git ${ZSH_CUSTOM:-$HOME/.oh-my-zsh/custom}/plugins/zsh-syntax-highlighting
 ```

+## Editing configurations

+Due to the usage of the symlinks, there is no need to run `uninstall.sh` & `install.sh` continuously.
+After editing any config files (`.zshrc`, `.p10k.zsh`), just source those files again.

 ## Uninstallation
 Run the `uninstall.sh` script.
 It will delete the symlinks of the `.zshrc` and `.p10k.zsh` files in the home directory.